-The NemID clients that the users use to access their private keys are named "Client with OTP" (for centrally stored private keys) and "Client without OTP" (the locally stored private keys).
+The NemID clients that the users use to access their private keys are called "Client with OTP" for centrally stored private keys (ref. in technical documentation: NemID JavaScript client) and "Client without OTP" for the locally stored private keys (ref. in technical documentation: NemID CodeFile client).

-For a user to access a centrally stored private key, he or she must supply three types of information: a user ID, a password and a one-time password.
+For a user to access a centrally stored private key, he or she must supply three types of information: A user ID, a password and a one-time password (ref.
+OTP).

-In online banking solutions it is also possible to log on only by the user ID and password, i.e. read-only access to information (Danish: "Konto-kik").
+In online banking solutions it is also possible to log on with only user ID and password, i.e. read-only access to information (Danish: "Konto-kik").